mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 But the 'account list' on the left is slightly vague.
 It looks like this:
 !["account list"](/account-list.png "Fidelity Account List.
 The list remains there for some screens.")

-And I was never able to tell how much I actually currently have if I was to leave the company today and how much of it is unvested and will be lost if I leave.
+> I was never able to tell how much I actually currently have if I was to leave the company today and how much of it is unvested and will be lost if I leave.

 ### Quick breakdown